quantcdn/quant-admin-go/docs/Project.md

 ### NewProject

-`func NewProject(id int32, machineName string, name string, orgnisationId int32, uuid string, projectType string, gitUrl string, ) *Project`
+`func NewProject(id int32, machineName string, name string, organizationId int32, uuid string, projectType string, gitUrl string, ) *Project`

 NewProject instantiates a new Project object
 This constructor will assign default values to properties that have it defined,